History of the Ottawa Senators (since 1992): 2011–2016: Up and down seasons

 As the 2011–12 season began, many hockey writers and commentators were convinced that the Senators would finish at or near the bottom of the NHL standings.
 In the midst of rebuilding, the Ottawa lineup contained many rookies and inexperienced players.
 The team struggled out of the gate, losing five of their first six games before a reversal of fortunes saw them win six games in a row.
 In December 2011, the team acquired forward Kyle Turris from the Phoenix Coyotes in exchange for David Rundblad and a draft pick.
 The team improved its play afterwards and moved into a playoff position before the All-Star Game.
 For the first time in Senators' history, the All-Star Game was held in Ottawa, and it was considered a great success.
 Five Senators were voted in or named to the event, including Daniel Alfredsson, who was named captain of one team.
 The team continued its playoff push after the break.
 After starting goalie Craig Anderson injured his hand in a kitchen accident at home, the Senators called up Robin Lehner from Binghamton and acquired highly regarded goaltender Ben Bishop from the St. Louis Blues.
-While Anderson recovered, the team continued its solid play.
 On April 1, 2012, the Senators defeated the New York Islanders 5–1, officially ensuring a playoff position.
 The team finished as the eighth seed in the Eastern Conference, drawing a first round playoff matchup against the Conference champion New York Rangers.
 Ultimately, Ottawa lost the series in seven games.